San Diego 2022: Dates, prize money, key storylines and everything you need to know

 When are the finals?

-The singles and doubles finals will be split across two days on championship weekend.
-The doubles final will take place on Saturday, Oct.
-16 at 1:30 p.m. and the singles final will be played on Sunday, Oct.
-17
+The singles and doubles finals will be played on Sunday, Oct.17.
+The doubles final will begin at 1:30 p.m. and the singles final will be played not before 4:00 p.m.

 Who is playing in San Diego?

-The final WTA 500 event of the season features an incredible field, with seven of the Top 10 entered.
-The lowest-ranked player with direct entry in the main draw is No.20 Petra Kvitova.
+The last WTA 500 event of the season features an incredible field, with six of the Top 10 entered.
+The lowest-ranked player with direct main draw entry at the entry deadline is No.20 Petra Kvitova.

 Sixteen of Top 20 entered in San Diego main draw